Federal Grants & Contracts

 Cooperative Agreement

-An award similar to a grant, but in which the sponsor's staff may be actively involved in proposal preparation and anticipate having substantial involvement in research activities once the award has been made.
+A cooperative agreement is similar to a grant, but the granting agency's staff may be actively involved in proposal preparation and anticipate having substantial involvement in the sponsored project's activities once the award has been made.

 Federal Contracts

-A federal contract, like a grant or cooperative agreement, is a mechanism used by the Federal Government to provide funding for research, development or service projects.
+Like a grant or cooperative agreement, a federal contract is a mechanism used by the Federal Government to provide funding for sponsored projects, development or service projects.
 Unlike a grant or cooperative agreement, the Federal Government uses contracts as a procurement mechanism.

-The principal purpose of the federal contract instrument is to purchase property or services for the direct benefit or use of the United States Government.
+The principal purpose of the federal contract instrument is to purchase property or services for the direct benefit or use of the United States Government, as opposed to the public good.
 Federal contracts are governed by a strict set of terms and conditions, including clauses from the Federal Acquisition Regulation (FAR) and often include supplemental clauses specific to the awarding agency.
+These requirements differ depending on type of the contractor and the work being performed and many are negotiable.

-These contracts usually require frequent reporting and a high level of responsibility to the sponsor.
-A failure to perform and achieve the promised results or product on-time and on-budget could result in potential legal action and financial consequences.
+These contracts usually require frequent reporting and many compliance obligations.
+A failure to perform these obligations could result in potential legal action and financial consequences.
+Contract Officers remove or mitigate legal and financial risks for these type of agreements through negotiation.

 Notice of an Award

-An NOA is normally sent to the Office of Contracts and Grants as the Authorized Organizational Representative (AOR) to receive and accept award notices on behalf of CU Boulder.
-If a Principal Investigator receives an NOA directly, she or he should immediately forward it to ocg@colorado.edu for prompt receipt into OCG's award management system.
+An NOA is normally sent to the Office of Contracts and Grants (OCG) as the Authorized Organizational Representative (AOR) to receive and accept award notices on behalf of CU Boulder.
+If a Principal Investigator (PI) receives an NOA directly, they should immediately forward it to ocg@colorado.edu for prompt receipt into OCG's award management system.